atulkamble/azure-dev-docs/articles/terraform/overview.md

 The Terraform CLI enables users to validate and preview infrastructure changes before application.
 Previewing infrastructure changes in a safe manner has several benefits:
 - Team members can collaborate more effectively by quickly understanding proposed changes and their impact.
-- Unintended changes can be caught early in the development process
+- Unintended changes can be caught early in the development process.

 ## Deploy infrastructure to multiple clouds